microcourses/microcourses.info/README.md

 ## MicroCourses in a Nutshell

-A MicroCourse is a self-contained, short (1-2 hr), hands-on programming excercise, that can be done by a new to intermediate developer, with the assistance of an experienced developer.
+A MicroCourse is a self-contained, short (1-2 hr), hands-on, Rails-related course, that can be done by a new to intermediate developer, with the assistance of an experienced developer.

 For now, MicroCourses should only teach Ruby on Rails web development and directly related topics (eg. Git, Sass, CoffeeScript).